- Carbon Trading

 In the form of emission reductions or removals, a new commodity was formed.
 People simply refer to carbon trading since carbon dioxide is the most common greenhouse gas.
 Carbon is now recorded and sold in the same way that other commodities are.
 The “carbon market” is the term for this.

 The ecological footprint is a method to track human demand for natural capital.
-This methodology is supported by the Global Footprint Network for calculating the amount of natural resources required to support the human population or, say, an economy.
+The Global Footprint Network supports this methodology for calculating the amount of natural resources required to support the human population or, say, an economy.
 It uses an ecological accounting system to track this need.
 It’s a metric for measuring the human effect on the environment.

 The productivity of a city’s, state’s, or nation’s natural assets is referred to as biocapacity (including cropland, grazing land, forest land, fishing grounds, and built-up land).